11 Capturing Ways To Engage Customers Through Your 404 Error Pages

 4. Add a CTA

-For brands like ActiveCampaign, a marketing automation company, one of the primary goals involve getting the people to try out their software through a free trial.
+For brands like ActiveCampaign, a marketing automation company, one of the primary goals involves getting people to try out their software through a free trial.
 Hence, the brand turns its 404 error page into an actionable site by smartly adding a “Try it free” CTA button.

 5. Place a Search Bar